Gammerdinger/Introduction_to_Unix_and_programming/Basics_of_for_loops/Solutions.md

 ***Question 2***

-Which using the command line, which of these *for* loops will run the counter variable from 1 to 5 with an increment of 2?
+Without using the command line, which of these *for* loops will *echo* the counter variable from 1 to 5 with an increment of 2?

 A)